-Web Page Item Description SIP Server ?
-Enter the SIP server address as an IPv4 address in dotted decimal notation or a fully qualified domain name.
-This parameter also becomes the host portion of the SIP-URI for the device's Nightringer extension on the SIP server.
-This field can accept entries of up to 255 characters in length.
-Remote SIP Port ?
+Web Page Item Description Remote SIP Port ?
 The Remote SIP Port is the port number the device will use as the destination port when sending SIP messages for the Nightringer extension.
 The default Remote SIP Port is 5060.
 The supported range is 0-65536.
 Enter up to 5 digits.
 Local SIP Port ?
 The Local SIP Port is the port number the device will use to receive SIP messages for the Nightringer extension.
 This value cannot be the same as the Local SIP Port for the primary extension.
 The default Local SIP Port is 5061.
 The supported range is 0-65536.
 Enter up to 5 digits.
 Outbound Proxy ?
 Enter the Outbound Proxy address as an IPv4 address in dotted decimal notation or a fully qualified domain name (FQDN).
 When an IP address is configured, the device will send all SIP messages to this IP address for the Nightringer extension.
 When an FQDN is configured, the device will run DNS NAPTR, SRV, and A queries on the FQDN to resolve an IP address to which it will send all SIP messages for the Nightringer extension.
 This field can accept entries of up to 255 characters in length.
 Outbound Proxy Port ?
 The Outbound Proxy Port is port number used as the destination port when sending SIP messages to the outbound proxy for the Nightringer extension.
 A value of 0 will default to 5060.
 The supported range is 0-65536.
 Enter up to 5 digits.
 User ID ?
 Specify the SIP User ID for the SIP server.
 This parameter becomes the user portion of the SIP-URI for the device's Nightringer extension.
 Enter up to 64 alphanumeric characters.
 Authenticate ID ?
 Specify the Authenticate ID for the SIP Server.
 This parameter is required for SIP registration authentication.
 Enter up to 64 alphanumeric characters.
 Authenticate Password ?
 Specify the Authenticate Password for the SIP Server.
 This parameter is required for SIP registration authentication.
 Enter up to 64 alphanumeric characters.
-Re-registration Interval (in seconds) ?
-The SIP Re-registration Interval (in seconds) is the SIP Registration lease time, also known as the expiry.
+Re-registration Interval (in seconds) The SIP Re-registration Interval (in seconds) is the SIP Registration lease time, also known as the expiry.
 The supported range is 30-3600 seconds.
 Enter up to 4 digits.
 Relay rings to multicast ?
 When selected, the device will play ring tones to the specified multicast address and port.
 Multicast Address ?
 The multicast address used for nightring audio.
 Multicast Port ?
 The multicast port used for nightring audio.
 Call Disconnection Terminate Call After Delay ?
 Automatically terminate an active call after a given delay in seconds.
 A value of 0 will disable this function.
 Enter up to 8 digits.
 Codec Selection Force Selected Codec ?
 When configured, this option will allow you to force the device to negotiate for the selected codec [PCMU(G.711, u-law), PCMA(G.711, a-law), or G.722].
 Otherwise, the device will perform codec negotiation using the default list of supported codecs.
 Codec ?
 Select desired codec (only one may be chosen).
+Save Click the Save button to save your configuration settings.

-Table 2-12.
+Table 2-13.
 SIP Configuration Parameters (continued)

-Web Page Item Description Click the Save button to save your configuration settings.
-Save Note: You need to reboot for changes to take effect.
-Reboot Click on the Reboot button to reboot the system.
+Web Page Item Description Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
 First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.